yetipenguin/jproblemgenerator/README.md

 # jproblemgenerator - usage
 Always run it with the option `-Xmx1024m` to prevent it from using all RAM.
 Change the amount of memory according to your hardware.

-`java -Xmx1024m -jar jproblemgenerator.jar` --> prints help
+`java -Xmx1024m -jar jproblemgenerator-jar-with-dependencies.jar` --> prints help

-`java -Xmx1024m -jar jproblemgenerator.jar -bigHashMap` --> creates a big HashMap and waits for you to hit enter to terminate.
+`java -Xmx1024m -jar jproblemgenerator-jar-with-dependencies.jar -bigHashMap` --> creates a big HashMap and waits for you to hit enter to terminate.
 That gives you the chance to take a dump of the program.

 Help: